 The founders of ChaiSouthAfrica say it was an excellent decision.
-The fund today attracts contributions from across the United States and Canada, and has granted over $4 million or 40 million South African Rand, to help Jewish aged, mentally and physically challenged and children in need.
-ChaiSouthAfrica reaches more than 1,400 individuals in 13 different institutions throughout Southern Africa annually.
+The fund today attracts contributions from across the United States and Canada, and has granted over $6 million or 60 million South African Rand, to help Jewish aged, mentally and physically challenged and children in need.
+ChaiSouthAfrica reaches more than 1,000 individuals in 12 different institutions throughout South Africa annually.

 “It is a great success story,” says Felicia.
 “When we started, we never imagined how many people’s lives we would improve.
 It is very important to us that we can still give back to our birthplace in such a significant way.

-ChaiSouthAfrica is currently one of the major donors to all the following homes in Southern Africa:
+ChaiSouthAfrica is currently one of the major donors to all the following homes in South Africa:

 - Cape Town: Glendale Home for the Jewish Handicapped; Oranjia Jewish Child & Youth Centre; Highlands House Cape Jewish Aged Home and Rosecourt Foundation, supported accommodation for mentally disabled Jewish adults.